ShabnaThajudeen/AmazingBooksLibrary/README.md

-A portal for Amazing Books Library in city to expand their reach and to attract more readers.
+A portal for amazing books library in city to expand their reach and to attract more readers.
+An online ractive application to manage book issue and cancellation using Spring Boot Microservice.
-They want the user base to grow soon and thus a highly scalable Spring Boot Microservice application without compromising on availability, resiliency,and security.
+A highly scalable application without compromising on availability, resiliency,and security.
+Design Patterns used: API Gateway, Service Discovery and Registry with client side load balancing, Resiliency Pattern.
+Technology Stack: Spring Boot, Microservice, RESTful API, Java